RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/Scope.md

 - "Per Vulnerability" branch in the diagram below
 - Generic vulnerability data - not the organization-specific context

-A different way of looking at this is that this guide can be used as a first pass triage and prioritization of vulnerabilities, before the overall asset-specific business and runtime context, and remediation context, is considered, and all the context-specific dependencies that go with that.
+A different way of looking at this is that this guide (and the prioritization schemes herein), can be used as a first pass triage and prioritization of vulnerabilities, before the overall asset-specific business and runtime context, and remediation context, is considered, and all the context-specific dependencies that go with that.

+In other words, Relative Risk per vulnerability.